 Consistent with Michigan Public Health Code and the requirements of our clinical affiliates, a Criminal Background Check and a Drug Screen is required for all students in the medical assistant program prior to beginning their clinical assignments.
 The cost for the Health Appraisal, Drug Screen, Immunizations and background check are in addition to the cost of basic tuition and fee schedule.

-The Medical Receptionist program may be completed in one semester following a full-time schedule, or the program may be extended and completed on a part-time basis.
+The Medical Receptionist program may be completed in two semesters following a full-time schedule once the program admission requirements have been met, or the program may be extended and completed on a part-time basis.
 In either case, careful scheduling is required.
 Students are strongly encouraged to consult the Health Careers Advisor in planning their class schedules at (313) 845-9877.

 HFC continuously attempts to improve each program, and as a result courses and requirements may be modified.
 Curriculum, course content and admission criteria are subject to change by action of the College faculty and administration.